twentyfortysix/almond-milk/README.md

 Installation:
 - either as *.zip
-- use shell script https://github.com/twentyfortysix/wp_init to install and set up the WP for ya, with this theme in it
-- or use Bedrock (https://roots.io/bedrock/) and this composer.json https://gist.github.com/twentyfortysix/5b88880c4e8e65ac7d012ff45a2b8294
+- Do use Bedrock (https://roots.io/bedrock/) and this composer.json https://gist.github.com/twentyfortysix/5b88880c4e8e65ac7d012ff45a2b8294

 In case of wp-init.sh run within the theme directory:
 - composer require twbs/bootstrap:5.0.0